 Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Year 1/2 To show that the information provided on pictogram is of limited use beyond answering simple questions.
 To construct a binary tree to separate different items.
 Use 2Question (a binary tree) to answer questions.
 To use a database to answer more complex search questions.
 To use the search tool to find information.
 To login safely.
 To start to introduce to the children the idea of 'ownership' of their creative work.
-To know how to find saved work and teacher comments in the Online Work.
-To know how to search Purple Mash.
-To start to add pictures available in the Topics. section.
-To start to add pictures and text to work.
-To start to rols section of Purple Mash and to learn about the common icons used in for Save, Print, Open, New.
-To explore Games section on Purple Mash.
-To understand the importance of logging out when they have finished To be introduced to making music digitally using 2Sequence.
-To explore, edit and combine sounds using 2Sequence.
-To upload a sound from a bank of sounds into the Sounds section.
-To record their own sound and upload it into the Sounds. section.
-To create their own tune using the sounds which they have added to the Sounds section.
-To emphasise the importance of following instructions.
-To follow and create simple instructions on the computer.
-To consider how the order of instructions affects the result.
-To explore how a story can be presented in different ways.
+To know how to find saved work and teacher comments in the Online Work To know how to search Purple Mash To become familiar with the types of resources available in the Topics. section.
+To explore the Tools section of Purple Mash and to learn about the common icons used in for Save, Print, Open, New.
+To explore thash.
+To understand the importance of logging out when they have finished.
+Adding images to a spreadsheet and using the image toolbox Using the 'speak' and 'count' tools in 2Calculate to count items To explore how a story can be presented in different ways.
 To make a quiz about a story or class topic.
 To make a fact file on a nonfiction topic.
 Connect file to make a publisher fact file on a nonfiction topic.
 To make a presentation to the class.
-To understand functionality of the basic direction keys To be able to use the direction keys to complete challenges successfully.
-To understand how to create and debug a set of instructions (algorithm).
-To use additional direction keys as part of their algorithm.
-To understand how to change and extend the algorithm list.
-To create a longer algorithm for an activity.
-To provide an opportunity for the children to set challenges for each other.
 To be introduced to e-books and to 2Create a Story.
 To continue a previously saved story.
 To add animation to a story including voice recording and music the children have created.
 To work on a more complex story including adding backgrounds and copying and pasting pages.
 To use additional features to enhance their stories.
 To share their e-books on a class display board.